ethanseow/KissAnimetoMP4/README.md

 # KissAnimetoMP4
-download an entire kissanime series
+This python program downloads an entire series on kissanime.ru

 The program is on Python 3.6.6 you must have selenium, requests, time, and beautifulsoup 4 installed